SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 The concept here is demonstrated, if not proven.
 We have shown that we can get very accurate predictions - that should this robot come to market, it will at least be able to accurately predict in what bins your childs' toys belong.

 I hold out that there is considerable room for improvement in my own self-built model.
 The experimental architectures that I tested here do not exhaust the possibilities.
-I can use Keras Tuner to get an optimal network architecture.
+I can use the Keras Tuner to get an optimal network architecture.
+And/or, I can revisit my dataset, which is currently 'small' and is likely riddled with bias.

-However, my current working hypothesis is that: with such limited data (100 images in each of my 5 training sets), the model is extremely sensitive to bias.
+My current working hypothesis is that: with such limited data (100 images in each of my 5 training sets), the model is extremely sensitive to bias.
 I'll explore this bias in the write up below.
-For now, suffice it to say that most image datasets that I've seen appear to be produced in laboratory like conditions, with carefully controlled lighting and background.
+For now, suffice it to say that the other image datasets that I've seen appear to be produced in laboratory like conditions, with carefully controlled lighting and background.
 Although I was systematic in collecting the data for this project, my house (and my iphone camera) are far from laboratory conditions.

 <br>
 <br>